gbif-norway/publishgpt/OVERVIEW.md

       3) Add a very short (max 3 sentences) summary to the dataset description, detailing why you and the user have chosen this DwC core + any extensions, use SetBasicMetadata to save it and be careful not to overwrite the description already saved.
       4) Call the SetAgentTaskToComplete function and move on to the next task
     additional_function: SetBasicMetadata

+# - model: api.task
+#   fields:
+#     name: organize_tables
+#     per_table: false
+#     attempt_autonomous: true
+#     text: >
+#       Depending on the DwC core and DwC extensions this dataset has, organize the Tables, joining or deleting dataframes as necessary so the data structure resembles what is required.

 - model: api.task
   fields: